Peter Rannald

 Peter Rannald (died 1609) was a Scottish tailor who worked for Anne of Denmark, the wife of James VI of Scotland.

-Career
+He made her gowns and the costumes she wore at masques.

+Background

 He was probably a relation of Patrick Rannald, who appears in contemporary records as a bonnet-maker in Edinburgh's Canongate and as a Deacon of the Edinburgh craft of bonnetmakers.
 Peter Rannald began working for Anne of Denmark in Edinburgh in the summer of 1591, after her Danish tailor Paul Rey returned home.
+Paul Rey had made the queen a set of riding clothes in July 1590, including a cloak and safeguard of Spanish incarnadine satin lined with taffeta.

+Fabrics to costume a royal court

-Rannald, and two other Scottish tailors, Peter Sanderson and William Simpson, made clothes for the queen as directed by the Danish master of her wardrobe Søren Jonson.
-The fabrics were mostly sourced by Robert Jousie, who with his business partner Thomas Foulis, was paid from sums of money given to James VI by Elizabeth I. Surviving records held by the National Archives of Scotland detail the fabrics delivered to Peter Rannald to make the queen's gowns and other garments.
+Peter Rannald, and two other Scottish tailors, Peter Sanderson and William Simpson, made clothes for the queen as directed by the Danish master of her wardrobe Søren Jonson.
+The fabrics were mostly sourced by Robert Jousie, who with his business partner Thomas Foulis, was paid from sums of money given to James VI by Elizabeth I.

+Surviving records held by the National Archives of Scotland detail the fabrics delivered to Peter Rannald to make the queen's gowns and other garments.
+The Scottish record does not reveal where Foulis and Jousie bought the fabrics for royal costume, but other sources show that the English merchant Baptist Hicks was a major supplier to the Scottish court in the 1590s.
+Hicks wrote that he had supplied materials for the masque at the baptism of Prince Henry in 1594.

+Working for a queen

-Rannald also made clothes which the queen gave to her ladies and serving women as gifts and as a trousseau at their marriages.
+Rannald made clothes which the queen gave to her ladies and serving women as gifts and as a trousseau at their marriages.
 He made clothes for Margaret Vinstarr and a wedding dress of cloth of gold and cloth of silver for Marie Stewart, Countess of Mar.

 In September 1591 Peter Rannald made clothes for masque dancing for Anne of Denmark and some of her courtiers.
-The costumes involved red, white-grey, green, blue, and yellow taffeta, with metallic or tinsel fabrics "tok of gold" and "tok of silver", and six plumes of red and white feathers.
-The occasion of this masque is not recorded, but other costumed dances can be associated with the weddings of courtiers.
+The costumes involved taffeta with metallic or tinsel "tock" fabrics, and six plumes of red and white feathers.
+The occasion of this masque is not recorded, but other costumed dances and costumes can be associated with the weddings of courtiers.
+The record for the costume for "maskerye clayths" made by Peter Rannald in September 1591 includes: